 SafetyProviderParameters

-NOTE: Refer to Clause 7.3.2. for more details on the Safety Parameter Interface (SPI) of the SafetyProvider.
+NOTE Refer to 6.3.3.3 for more details on the Safety Parameter Interface (SPI) of the SafetyProvider.

 • SafetyProviderIDConfigured and SafetyProviderIDActive,